hungcq/knowledge-repo/language/english-grammar-in-use.md

 - Get away = escape, leave with difficulty
 - Get away with something = do something wrong without being caught
 - Keep away (from sth) = don't go near
-- Give sth away = give it to sb else because you don’t want it anymore
+- Give sth away = give it to sb else because you don't want it anymore
 - Put sth away = put it in the place where it is usually kept
 - Throw sth away = put it in the rubbish
 - Wave back/smile back/shout back/hit sb back